cal-poly-dxhub/generic-chatbot-framework/README.md

     ```
     If multiple embedding models are configured, the first model in the list will be chosen by default unless modelRefKey is specified.

--  **corpusConfig**: Configuration for the document corpus and ingestion settings.
+-  **corpusConfig (optional)**: Configuration for the document corpus and ingestion settings.
 The solution provides two ingestion paths:
     1. **Default Pipeline**: Uses Aurora PostgreSQL as the vector store
       - Automatically provisions an ingestion pipeline
       - Processes documents through Lambda functions